nektro/skarn/README.md

 ```bash
 $ ./skarn
 ```

+### Themes
+Skarn supports custom themes through use of the `"themes"` property in your `config.json` to identify a folder or list of folders to overwrite any of the handlebars template files.
+The location to place themes is at `~/.config/skarn/themes/{THEME_ID}/`

 ### Deployment
 By signing in with GitHub, you can download pre-built binaries from the *Artifacts* tab of https://circleci.com/gh/nektro/skarn.